Joint and Several Liability in NC

 - That defendant files a contribution claim against the other at-fault parties

-- The other defendants reimburse the paying defendant for the amount exceeding their proportional share
+- The other defendants reimburse the paying defendant for the amount exceeding their pro rata share

 This process happens entirely between the defendants.
 You have already been fully compensated and are not involved in the contribution litigation.